One Voice. Many Families. Lasting Change.

 Kristen was not only sweet and vibrant, she was a bright 15-year-old girl from Spring, Texas, who brought immense warmth and joy to her family and everyone who crossed her path.
 Her mother, Robyn, lovingly remembers her as a good-hearted and genuinely sweet teenager.

 Growing up, Kristen was heavily involved in her community and school.
 She spent years as an active Girl Scout, maintained an excellent academic record as an honor roll student, and took great pride in serving her school as a dedicated member of both the Junior ROTC and the drill team.
-Beyond her bright mind and accomplishments, Kristen is remembered as a beautiful girl, defined by her beautiful blonde hair, hazel eyes, and a creative spirit that found joy in painting butterflies.
+Beyond her bright mind and accomplishments, Kristen is remembered as a beautiful girl, defined by her beautiful curly hair, hazel eyes, and a creative spirit that found joy in painting butterflies.
 She also bore a distinct, small heart tattoo on her ankle, a quiet reflection of her affectionate personality.
 Tragically, her life was upended after she was targeted and lured away by manipulative online predators who took advantage of her trusting nature.
 Those who love Kristen and fight tirelessly to keep her name alive emphasize that she should always be celebrated for her intelligence, her dedication to her community, and the gentle, generous spirit she shared with her family.

 Kristen was a dedicated Student.
 She was an honor roll student who achieved good grades in school.
 Kristen was a highly involved youth, participating in both the Girl Scouts and her school's drill team.
 Kristen was slso a member of the Junior ROTC and held aspirations of pursuing a career in the military.